hjwp/Book-TDD-Web-Dev-Python/workshops/working-incrementally-notes.md

   - get ppl to check out code, including modified FT
   - show how to run unit tests and FTs
   - explain the FT
+  - give more hints about the desired solution - each list gets an id

 Instructions: